2019 Master'U Blog:

 As Team USA looks to defend its Master’U BNP Paribas title and win the event for the ninth time in the last 11 years, Greg Patton–one of three Team USA coaches and the former Boise State men’s tennis head coach–will be writing a blog for USTA.com during the team’s stay in Grenoble, France.
 Stay tuned for daily updates, as competition is slated for Nov.
 29-Dec.
 1.

 We just returned victorious from the tournament site, and the team is getting ready for the tournament dinner and party!
-We are getting picked up at hotel at 6 a.m. tomorrow four our flights back to States.
-I will keep this short for now, but stay tuned for more tomorrow.
+We are getting picked up at hotel at 6 a.m. tomorrow four our flights back to States, so I will keep this short for now.

 We defeated Great Britain, 4-1, to take home our ninth title at this wonderful event.
 Our men's doubles team of Aleks Kovacevic (Illinois) and Keegan Smith (UCLA) was domineering to clinch the championship for our determined team.
 ADVERTISEMENT In the tightest match of the day, our No. 1 women's singles player, Michaela Gordon, took down her Stanford teammate, Emily Arbuthnott, in three sets to give us a 2-1 advantage.
 We never looked back from there on the way to the trophy.